Profile

 F.A.Q.

-Is aubergine caponata suitable for vegan diets?
+Is aubergine caponata vegan?

-How should I store leftover caponata?
+How should I store aubergine caponata?

 🏛️ History and Tradition